 Exploring how work works for us

-Work is such a big part of our lives but when do we take time to talk about our work and what it means to us?
+Work is such a big part of our lives and most of us are so busy working that we forget to talk about our work and what it means to us.
 Labor Day gives us a chance to have those conversations.
 We hope these resources will help!

 CEREMONIES TO CHOOSE

-Please take a few minutes before your Labor Day meal or celebration to read our simple ceremony with your group.
+Please take a few minutes before your Labor Day meal or during your celebration to read our simple ceremony with your group.
 Print it out or use your smartphones.
-Find the connections between your life today and Labor Day's original purpose.
+Look for connections between your life today and Labor Day's original purpose.
 Remembering why we have this holiday lets us make important discoveries about our country and ourselves.

 CELEBRATE YOUR WAY